While Botox is a toxin, when used properly the side effects are usually minimal and temporary.

 - heart palpitations

-More research is needed to understand the potential long-term effects.
+More research is needed to understand the potential long-term effects of Botox.

 If you’re considering Botox treatments, it’s important to work with a licensed and experienced healthcare professional.